-(e) Under Mr. Tinga's employment agreement, should he be terminated involuntarily by the Company for reasons other than cause, the Company will pay for the most direct economy class airfare for himself and his partner to return to their point of origin in The Netherlands.
+(d) Under Mr. Tinga's employment agreement, should he be terminated involuntarily by the Company for reasons other than cause, the Company will pay for the most direct economy class airfare for himself and his partner to return to their point of origin in The Netherlands.
 Additionally, the Company would provide for the shipping and transportation of all personal affects.
-The value of these costs have been estimated at \$75,000.
+The value of these costs has been estimated at \$75,000.
 Under a change in control, other benefits include the Company's cost of continued health and welfare benefits coverage and outplacement services.

-- (f) Includes the value of accelerated equity awards pursuant to the terms of the plan, award agreement or individual employment or change in control agreement, as applicable, and summarized below.
-For awards whose vesting is based on actual performance, the calculations assume a target level of performance is achieved. - (g) Under Involuntary Termination, assumes Mr. Tinga is provided severance benefits under Dutch employment law standards.
-The value of Mr. Tinga's cash severance benefits have been converted from Euros to dollars at a computed exchange rate of 1 Euro equals \$1.198 on December 31, 2017.
+- (e) Includes the value of accelerated equity awards pursuant to the terms of the plan, award agreement or individual employment or change in control agreement, as applicable, and summarized below.
+For awards whose vesting is based on actual performance, the calculations assume a target level of performance is achieved. - (f) Under Involuntary Termination, assumes Mr. Tinga is provided severance benefits under Dutch employment law standards.
+The value of Mr. Tinga's cash severance benefits have been converted from Euros to dollars at a computed exchange rate of 1 Euro equals \$1.144 on December 30, 2018. - (g) Represents the amount Mr. Goldner would have been entitled to under his employment agreement for his annual management incentive bonus for 2018, prior to any adjustments to reflect performance against his individual objectives.
+In evaluating his performance, the Compensation Committee and the Board felt Mr. Goldner had done well in his management of the Company through a very disruptive business environment in 2018, and that Mr. Goldner played a key role in driving changes during 2018 that positioned the Company for long-term profitable growth in the future.
+However, Mr. Goldner approached the Committee and the Board and offered that in light of the Company's 2018 performance, he would like to forego any cash bonus for 2018 and have the Company use the funds that would otherwise have been paid to him to compensate key personnel within the Company who had performed very well during 2018, but for whom the cash incentive awards for 2018 would nonetheless be adversely impacted by the Company's financial performance.
+As such, Mr. Goldner was not paid any bonus under the annual incentive plan for 2018.